JBEI/edd/docs/Deployment.md

 The entrypoint script for the `edd-core` image uses this approximate workflow:

-  * Load custom `local.py`
+  1. Load custom `local.py`
-  * Wait on custom service dependencies (if any)
+  2. Wait on custom service dependencies (if any, none by default)
-  * Wait on redis
+  3. Wait on redis
-  * Initialize static files
+  4. Initialize static files (Javascript, stylesheets, and images included in EDD image)
-  * Wait on postgres
+  5. Wait on postgres
-  * Create and/or restore database
+  6. Create and/or restore database
-  * Wait on solr
+  7. Wait on solr
-  * Run pending database migrations (if any)
+  8. Run pending database migrations (if any)
-  * Re-index solr (if any changes made to database)
+  9. Re-index solr (if any changes made to database)
-  * Wait on rabbitmq
+  10. Wait on rabbitmq
-  * Execute entrypoint command
+  11. Execute entrypoint command

 The entrypoint workflow can be modified with the flags defined below.
+Set these flags in the `command` entry of the service using the `jbei/edd-core` image in `docker-compose.override.yml`.
 This output can be recreated with `docker-compose exec edd entrypoint.sh --help`.

     Usage: entrypoint.sh [options] [--] command [arguments]
     Options: